-And when the Boy meets Tateh's daughter on the beach, both are engaged in games which embody the process of composition and re-composition thereby feeling happy and relaxed.
+Indeed the Boy can translate his theoretical approach into practice.
+When he meets Tateh's daughter on the beach, both are engaged in games that embody the process of composition and re-composition thereby feeling happy and relaxed.
 Under the changing sunlight, they build models of themselves and destroy them, bury and uncover themselves in the sand over and over again.
 Conversely, Houdini, who cannot understand this process, is hurriedly dug out of the grave.
 Drained of color, he coughs blood, his nails bleed and soil falls from him.

-One source that inspires the Boy's conduct and thoughts is his mother, who represents a true exemplification of Wander's theory.
-She is regarded as a member of a class who have been historically deprived of human rights, and prejudiced against due to her status as a "nonsubject" based on gender.
-But she challenges her category as a third persona and insists on emancipating her human potential and letting her voice be publically heard.
-Moreover, she progresses toward the position of a first persona, a playwright capable of giving roles to a variety of actors without silencing their voices or treating them as non-persons.
+One source that inspires the Boy's conduct and thoughts is his mother, who manages to turn her vulnerability from an obstruction into a constructive factor, put Houdini's theory to the test and become a true embodiment of the goals of Wander's theory.
+Owing to her gender and social affiliation, she, like Evelyn, is regarded as a member of a class who has been historically deprived of human rights, and prejudiced against.
+Unlike Evelyn, however, she challenges her category as a weak, vulnerable third persona and insists on emancipating her human potential and letting her voice be publically heard.
+Moreover, she progresses toward the position of a first persona, a playwright capable of giving roles to a variety of actors without silencing their voices or treating them as non-persons or casting them in the role of vulnerable people.
 Her progress is clearly marked in several major arenas: marital, emotional or psychological, professional, sexual and social.
 After her husband's return from the Arctic, her relationship with him goes through a dramatic alteration.
-Although she occasionally feels love for her husband, she loves him as a friend or a family member rather than as a lover whom she passionately loves.
-Worse, she grows to regard him as dull and static especially following her discovery that he keeps the family business simple and boring.
-She loses the respect she has had for his professional life and in consequence, she develops the business during his absence and after his death, it thrives drastically.
+She is no longer the feeble side of the marital life, the fragile, vulnerable receiver of spousal treatment.
+Although she occasionally has affection for her husband, she loves him as a friend or a family member rather than as a lover whom she passionately adores.
+More important, she does not accept her position as a fragile, vulnerable housewife.
+She grows to look upon her husband as dull and static especially following her discovery that he keeps the family business simple and boring.
+She loses the respect she has had for his professional life and, in consequence, she develops the business during his absence and after his death.
+In fact, the business under her control thrives drastically.
 Her disappointment with her husband, paves the ground for her following combination with Tateh.
 Mother becomes captivated with the motion picture and grows conscious of its profound impact on people's daily life.

-Another major transformation is manifested in her swelling awareness of her own sexuality.
-Unlike the Father, who is morally opposed to obtaining joy from sex, Mother is elated in her growing sexual awareness.
-Moreover, on the social and public levels, Mother manages to achieve a prodigious progress by sheltering a blend of various neglected ethnic groups offering an image of the future structure of the American culture.
+Besides, her sexuality does not cause her confusion and hence does not render her vulnerable.
+She witnesses a major transformation in her swelling awareness of her own sexuality.
+Unlike the Father, who is morally opposed to obtaining joy from sex, Mother is elated in her growing sexual consciousness.
+Moreover, on the social and public levels, Mother manages to achieve a prodigious progress by sheltering a blend of various neglected, mistreated, vulnerable ethnic groups offering an image of the future structure of the American culture.
 She initially hosts and cares for Sarah and her baby, then fosters the baby after Sarah's death.
-After her husband's death, Mother, an average white American, is married to Tateh, an immigrant and moves to California with their three children: Tateh's little girl, Mother's Little Boy, and Coalhouse and Sarah's baby.
+After her husband's death, Mother, an average white American, is married to Tateh, an immigrant, and moves to California with their three children: Tateh's little girl, Mother's Little Boy, and Coalhouse and Sarah's baby.
+The group set an example of how vulnerability can be turned into a positive tool that can advance their cause.